matthieugomez/EconPDEs.jl/README.md

 More complicated ODEs / PDES (including PDE with two state variables or systems of multiple PDEs) can be found in the `examples` folder.

 The `examples` folder contains code to solve
+- Asset Pricing Models
 	- Campbell Cochrane (1999) and Wachter (2005) Habit Model
 	- Bansal Yaron (2004) Long Run Risk Model
 	- Garleanu Panageas (2015) Heterogeneous Agent Models
-- Wang Wang Yang (2016) Portfolio Problem with Labor Income
 	- Di Tella (2017) Model of Balance Sheet Recessions
+- Consumption Saving Models
+    - AchdouHanLasryLionsMollModel(2018) Consumption Saving Problem with Stochastic Labor Income
+    - Wang Wang Yang (2016) Portfolio Problem with Stochastic Labor Income

 # Boundary Conditions
-The package assumes that either:
+The second derivative is generated using central difference.
+At the grid boundary, it requires the value of the function outside the grid.
+The package assumes that the value of the function outside the grid is the value of the function at the grid boundary.

+This corresponds to either one of these two boundary conditions:
-1. the volatility of state variable converges to zero at the boundaries (this typically happens in models where the state variable is bounded, as in heterogeneous agent models)
+1. the volatility of the state variable converges to zero at the boundaries.
+This typically happens in models where the state variable is bounded.
-2. boundaries are reflecting (this is the right boundary condition in models where the state variable is unbounded, as in long run risk models with time varying drift).
+2. boundaries are reflecting.
+This typically happens in models where the state variable is unbounded.

 # Solving Non Linear Systems
 `pdesolve` internally calls `finiteschemesolve` that is written specifically to solve non linear systems associated with finite difference schemes. `finiteschemesolve` can also be called directly.